tomiyee/appinventor-sources/appinventor/docs/markdown/reference/components/storage.md

 {:id="GoogleSheets.GotQueryResult"} GotQueryResult(*response*{:.list})
 : The callbeck event for the [`ReadWithQuery`](#GoogleSheets.ReadWithQuery) block.
-The `response` is a list of rows, where each row is a list of cell data.
-The structure is similar to that of `rangeData` in the GotRangeData event block.
+The `response` is a list of rows, where each row satisfies the query.

 {:id="GoogleSheets.GotRangeData"} GotRangeData(*rangeData*{:.list})
 : The callback event for the [`ReadRange`](#GoogleSheets.ReadRange) block.
-The `rangeData` is a list of rows with the requested dimensions.
+The `rangeData` is a list of rows, where the dimensions are the same as the rangeReference.

 {:id="GoogleSheets.GotRowData"} GotRowData(*rowDataList*{:.list})
 : The callback event for the [`ReadRow`](#GoogleSheets.ReadRow) block.
 The `rowDataList` is a